jamessud/jamessud.github.io/_projects/1_project.md

 Swaying in alpine breeze were the edelweiss.
 With wisdom in white pedals, and compassion in yellow buds.
 Atop the limestone plateau Kalki -

-&emsp &emsp &emsp &emsp – 10th avatar of Lord Vishnu, God of Preservation
+&emsp;&emsp;&emsp;&emsp; – 10th avatar of Lord Vishnu, God of Preservation

-&emsp &emsp &emsp &emsp &emsp &emsp – returned to lotus form for an unmeasured length of time.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; – returned to lotus form for an unmeasured length of time.

 While the edelweiss grew closer to their soft ankles.